opentracing-contrib/java-specialagent/README.md

 2. `opentracing-specialagent-<version>-tests.jar`

-    This is the test artifact that contains within it the `AgentRunner`, which is a JUnit runner class provided for testing of `otarules.btm` files in instrumentation plugins.
+    This is the test artifact that contains within it the `AgentRunner`, which is a JUnit runner class provided for testing of the ByteBuddy auto-instrumentation rules.
 This JAR does not contain within it any instrumentation plugins themselves, and is only intended to be applied to the test phase of the build lifecycle of a single instrumentation plugin implementation.
-This JAR can be used in the same manner as the main JAR, both for static and dynamic attach.

 ## Usage